waitinfuture/emapreduce/intl.en-US/User Guide/Open source components/Presto/Common functions and operators.md

         -   scale = max\(xs, ys\)
     -   Comparison operators

-        All standard comparison operators and BETWEEN operator work for DECIMAL type.
+        All standard comparison operators and BETWEEN operator can be used for the DECIMAL type.

     -   Unary decimal operators

-        The - operator performs negation for DECIMAL type.
+        The - operator performs negation for the DECIMAL type.

 ## String functions and operators { .section}